e-kwsm/QUIP/doc/Tutorials/adglass.rst

 about the effect of internal relaxation: compare with the values of the :math:`C^0_{ij}` tensor obtained if internal relaxation is not allowed (use the `c0ij` option to the `eval` program).
-Why do you think some components are particularily sensitive to internal relaxation?
+Why do you think some components are particularly sensitive to internal relaxation?

 Young's Modulus and Poisson Ratio